viperproject/tutorial/src/language-top.md

   * Macros are not type-checked until after expansion
   * However, macro bodies must be well-formed assertions / statements
 * May have any number of (untyped) parameter names (e.g. `a` and `b` above)
-* The are two kinds of macros
+* There are two kinds of macros
   * Macros defining assertions (or expressions) include the macro definition whitespace-separated afterwards (e.g. `plus` above)
   * Macros defining _statements_ include their definitions within braces (e.g. `link` above)
 * See the [array domain encoding](./domains-array.md) for an example